San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Fresno State Stats and Trends

-- Fresno State has played eight games, with five wins against the spread.
+- Fresno State has five wins against the spread in eight games this season.

-- This year, the Bulldogs have won ATS in each of their two games as an underdog of 1 point or more.

-- Fresno State's games this year have gone over the total in four out of eight opportunities (50%).
+- Fresno State has hit the over in 50% of its opportunities this season (four times in eight games with a set point total).

 - When Fresno State scores more than 15.7 points, it is 5-3 against the spread and 6-2 overall.

-- In games that Fresno State churns out over 279.1 yards, the team is 4-3 against the spread and 5-2 overall.
+- Fresno State is 4-3 against the spread and 5-2 overall when the team totals more than 279.1 yards.

-- This season the Bulldogs have turned the ball over 16 times, four more than the Aztecs' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.